AsgardCms/Documentation/v3/getting-started/installation.md

 If you have **feedback** to give, **ideas** you would like implemented, by all means share them on the [forum](http://forum.asgardcms.com) in the "Comments and Feedback" section.

-For **issues/bugs** your having, you can use the Github Issues to post those.
+For **issues/bugs** you're having, you can use the Github Issues to post those.
 All issues are grouped on the [AsgardCms/Platform](https://github.com/AsgardCms/Platform/issues) repository.

 If you just want to **talk**, join [our Slack channel (http://slack.asgardcms.com/)](http://slack.asgardcms.com/).